 Ecommerce market share

-The UK is the third biggest ecommerce market in the world, with China and the US in first and second place.
-The business-to-consumer ecommerce turnover in the United Kingdom was worth €175 billion in 2018.
-It is predicted that the ecommerce turnover will reach over €200 billion at the end of 2019.
+The UK is the third biggest eCommerce market in the world, with China and the US in first and second place .
+The business-to-consumer eCommerce turnover in the United Kingdom was worth €175 billion in 2018.
+At the end of 2019, the expectation is that the eCommerce turnover will over €200 billion .
 If this turns out to be the case, this would mean an increase of 14.6% compared to last year.
-This would also mean that 7.94% of the UK’s gross domestic product would be made up by ecommerce sales.
+This would also mean that 7.94% of the UK’s gross domestic product would be made up by eCommerce sales.

-By 2028, ecommerce in the UK will account for 53% of the country’s total retail sales.
+By 2028, eCommerce in the UK will account for 53% of the country’s total retail sales .
 For comparison: currently, this accounts for 19,2%.
 By 2028, about half of the adult population in the UK will consist of Generation Z and Millennials, which will greatly boost the growth of online shopping.
-In addition, it is predicted that there will be significantly fewer physical stores in 2028, stimulating online growth and merging physical and online retail channels.
+In addition, it is predicted that there will be significantly in 2028, stimulating online growth and merging physical and online retail channels.

 Biggest online retailers and markets

-The UK is dominated by great American online retailers, together with some strong local etailers.
-That the UK ecommerce market is dominated by American platforms can mainly be explained by the large home market size of American online retailers and the early development of these companies in the UK.
+Great American online retailers, together with some strong local etailers, dominate the United Kingdom.
+The main explanation that American platforms dominate the UK eCommerce market is by the large home market size of American online retailers and the early development of these companies in the UK.
 With the exception of Tesco, a British retailer, the largest online stores in the UK are American, namely Amazon and eBay.
 Other big online retailers are Asos, Argos, Play.com, Next and John Lewis4.

 When selling products to Brits, it is important that their standards, expectations and preferences are taken into account.
 It is in the first place important to know what products are popular with British online consumers.
 When the Brit shops online, he mainly buys fashion and sporting items.
-This is followed by travel items, household items, movies & music and books & magazines.
+Followed by travel items, household items, movies & music and books & magazines .

 In addition to offering the right products, it is also important that British online shoppers can pay with the method they prefer to use.
 The most popular payment methods among British online shoppers is PayPal (40%), followed by credit card (24%) and prepaid cards (17%).

 UK online shoppers are seen as “serial returners” who send back a lot of items.
 The total worth of these items was last year around €8.7 billion.
-This is a problem for etailers who want to sell their products in the UK, as this causes additional costs.
+This is a problem for e-tailers who want to sell their products in the UK, as this causes additional costs.
 Fashion retailers are among the worst hit, with 37% reporting increased levels of returns.
 Regarding the return of products, it is important that British online shoppers have a choice between different methods that they can use for this.
-UK customer’s preferences for the method of returns is varied, but if the Brit has to choose, then he prefers to return the package at the post office (73%).
-This is followed by courier collection (62%), the retail store (61%), a collection point (47% and a locker (28%).
-For etailers who want to sell in the UK, it is important that the return process is optimized, because it appears that a large proportion of UK online shoppers choose to never shop with a brand again when they have had a negative returns experience.
-This mainly applies to young customers between the ages of 18 and 25 (60%) and 26 to 35 (57%).
+UK customer’s preferences for the method of returns varies, but the preference is to return the package at the post office (73%).
+Followed by courier collection (62%), the retail store (61%), a collection point (47% and a locker (28%) .